alanng10/class-lang/Docue/Article/Sand/a.md

-# Sande
+# Sand

-Sande is system program lang.
+Sand is system program lang.
-Sande is system class.
+Sand is system class.
-Sande is System Class.
+Sand is System Class.
-This programming language word "Sande" is a node name.
+This programming language word "Sand" is a node name.

-Sande is did.
+Sand is did.

-Sande is park system program lang.
+Sand is park system program lang.

-Sande is used to make system program.
+Sand is used to make system program.
-Sande is not used to make module that is executed on system program.
+Sand is not used to make module that is executed on system program.

-Sande is a plat.
+Sand is a plat.
 The plat layers below System in info tech stack arch.

-Sande is used to make system programming modules.
+Sand is used to make system programming modules.

-Sande modules sources has port.
+Sand modules sources has port.
-The port source file has file name "Sande.Port".
+The port source file has file name "Sand.Port".

-Sande port can import Sande modules.
+Sand port can import Sand modules.
-To import Sande modules, import the module classes with class names in the import section.
+To import Sand modules, import the module classes with class names in the import section.
 To export a class, write the class name in the export section.
-Sande Lang port syntax is same as Class Lang port.
+Sand Lang port syntax is same as Class Lang port.

-A Sande lang source has root node that is Class node.
+A Sand lang source has root node that is Class node.
 The Class node has no base.
 It has derived Comp classes nodes in Class node.